How to Regain Trust in Your Relationship

 When trust is lost in your marriage relationship, it can take a lot of time and effort to regain

 that trust.
-As a matter of fact, you might feel like trust can never fully be regained, and you
+You might feel like trust can never fully be regained, and you

 may be right.